 You may be struggling to make ends meet each week and wonder what your bankruptcy options are to eliminate the debt that is crippling.
+Many people would like to file Chapter 7 bankruptcy with no money, but unfortunately there are still costs in bankruptcy.
 The purpose of this article is to provide information about bankruptcy to help you make an informed decision about what's best for you.

 What is bankruptcy?
 Bankruptcy is legally binding where a debtor can no longer pay their monthly loans anymore that was once obligated to.
 It is a way to seek relief from debt so the debtor files bankruptcy for a discharge form.
 It will then eliminate and forgive all debts that were supposed to be owed.